What is the state of Hypnosis and what does it feel like?

 How does Hypnotherapy help me achieve my goals?

-When someone has a problem they want to overcome they may consciously know what needs to be done to achieve that, but something in their subconscious disagrees and has learnt otherwise.
+When someone has a problem they want to overcome they may consciously know what needs to be done to achieve that, but something in their subconscious disagrees and has learned otherwise.
 When someone is in a relaxed and focused frame of mind (such as hypnosis) their subconscious acts a bit like a sponge and absorbs what it is being fed.
 So positively worded suggestions are given to clients when they are in the state of hypnosis and the suggestions have an effect on the way a person thinks and behaves.
 This isn’t to say they can be brainwashed because their conscious mind needs to agree it is for their benefit (but if someone has already made the appointment to see me they obviously want the change to take place).

 What does being in hypnosis feel like?